-Mid-way through the year is the perfect time to gain some fresh insight on how to not only make more, but how to keep more of what you make.
+Mid-way through the year is the perfect time to gain some fresh insight on how to not only make more but how to keep more of what you make.

 Budgets are like diets: they don’t usually work because they feel too restrictive and tend to stir up feelings of guilt and remorse.

 They’ve figured out how to balance treating themselves with life’s luxury items AND still save, thus creating feelings of security and peace with money, while securing their financial future.

-- Tips #1: Track Every Penny In And Out
+Tip #1: Track Every Penny In And Out

 When it comes to money, ignorance is NOT bliss.
 Consider this: Money loves to be paid attention to and it WILL capture your attention, one way or another.

-I use a simple tracking form where I jot down the total amount of revenue I’ve brought in each day.
+I use a simple tracking form, where I jot down the total amount of revenue I’ve brought in each day.
 For expenses, I tuck all receipts into one handy folder and let my bookkeeper enter the expenses in a tracking program such as Quick Books®.

 You’ll be shocked at how quickly you start creating greater income — and effortlessly start spending less — following this simple tip.

-- Tips #2: Only Create Debt If It’s An Investment, Not An Expense
+Tip #2: Only Create Debt If It’s An Investment, Not An Expense

 Purchasing consumables such as clothes, food, entertainment, gasoline, mani/pedi, etc. on credit is a big mistake because once the money’s been spent you have nothing to show for it.

 The only time it makes sense to use your credit card for a purchase that may not be paid in full at the end of the month is if you’re investing in training and education that will help you grow your business.

 Every business needs to be invested in, in order to grow.
 And leaning on credit cards to either get your business started or fuel your next level of growth can be one of the wisest decisions you’ll ever make.

 Tip #3: Always Pay Yourself First, Even When It Feels Like You Can’t (Or Shouldn’t)

-In the beginning the act of paying yourself first is more important than the actual amount.
+In the beginning, the act of paying yourself first is more important than the actual amount.
 Later on, you can give yourself a raise.

 For now, start writing a check to yourself once or twice per month (even if you need to deposit it right back into the account it came from).
 And don’t settle for what’s left over at the end of the month.